 Yes!
 We use our best-practice expertise ad insider know-how to run extensive app audits, user research, app optimisation and even app redesign – contact Specno now.(You’ll get a response immediately.)

 Also get on top of your product's profitability with an in-depth look at optimising your app conversion rate.
-And get the full picture with our guide to the optimal app development process and 9 vital things you need to know even before you start developing an app.
+And And get the full picture of what's required for best-practice app development with our guide to the optimal app development process, 9 vital things you need to know even before you start developing an app, see how long your product will actually take to build in our guide to app development time how much to budget for in app development cost, and what a week for an agile development team looks like.

 And see what we're doing to develop SA's tech ecosystem with the exclusive Founders Den.